 To show b. the applicant must show that the attackers central motive was their race.
 This can be difficult to show in some cases as the applicant is placed with the burden of showing the intent of an attacker or a group of attackers.
 This evidence can be shown by testimony, newspaper articles, studies, police reports, lawsuits, etc.

 Asylum petitions based on religion

 Just as an asylum petition based on race, the applicant must show membership to a religion.
 This can be achieved by testimony of official church documents, or by letters of religious leaders documenting the applicant’s subscription to the religion.

 The applicant must also show that the reason for the attacks or threats are motivated by the applicant’s practice of religion.
 As noted, this can be difficult to show as the applicant must show the intent of the attacker or group of attackers.
 In some circumstances, disputes that arise from different religious ideologies can be shown by historical evidence; however, the United States government and judiciary often require more direct evidence than solely a historical account of a dispute.

 Although asylum petitions based on nationality are not as common (asylum petitions based on ethnic groups are more common), they are a viable option.
 For example, Nepalese nationals experience some tensions in China.
 Thus, if they can show persecution, the United States may grant an asylum claim.

 Asylum petitions based on membership in a particular social group

 Membership in a particular social group is often the more common argument presented in Asylum petitions.
-We believe this is due to the fact that particular social groups can be form by country conditions.
-Women victims of domestic violence in Guatemala are considered a particular social group.
-Thus, if a Mexican woman can show persecution by her domestic partner, she may be successful in a properly filed and documented asylum petition.
+We believe this is due to the fact that particular social groups can be formed by country conditions.
+Female victims of domestic violence in Guatemala are considered one such social group.
+Thus, if a Guatemalan woman can show persecution by her domestic partner, she may be successful in a properly filed and documented asylum petition.